bhanu2804/FIGMA-TASK1/README.md

 **MENTOR**: NEELA SANTOSH

-**DESCRIPTION**:::The logo design mockup has been completed in Figma, reflecting the brand’s identity with a clean, modern style.
+**DESCRIPTION**:::The logo design mockup has been completed in Figma, that one is isometric logo mockup it reflecting the brand’s identity with a clean, modern style.
 Final assets include editable Figma files and high-resolution exports for use across digital and print media.